 - Any other documentation of proof of Hawai‘i residency

 - Residency in Hawai‘i and residency in another place cannot be held simultaneously.

 - Permanent resident status must have been maintained for 60 consecutive months.

 - The 60 consecutive months begin when the first action is taken to demonstrate intent to make Hawai‘i the permanent residence.

 - Resident status, once acquired, will be lost by future voluntary action of the resident inconsistent with such status.
 However, Hawai‘i residency will not be lost solely because of absence from the State while a member of the United States Armed Forces, while engaged in navigation, or while a student at any institution of learning, provided that Hawai‘i is claimed and maintained as the person’s legal residence.

-Involuntary induction into military service or other cause beyond your control that prevents establishment of practice in Hawai‘i may postpone your obligation until such cause is terminated.
+Involuntary induction into military service or other causes beyond your control that prevent establishment of practice in Hawaii may postpone your obligation until such cause is terminated.